Skip to main content

 engine.cross-block-cache-size

-Configure the size of the cross-block cache in megabytes.
+Configure the size of cross-block cache in megabytes

 --engine.cross-block-cache-size <CROSS_BLOCK_CACHE_SIZE>